-Introduction: From energy to update rules
+Using energy and gradient descent to derive update rules

-Earlier we studied how to set up the weights in discrete response TLU network for the correspondence problem in stereopsis.
+Earlier we studied how to set up the weights in a discrete response TLU network for the correspondence problem in stereopsis.
 The weights were determined by an analysis of the constraints needed to find a unique correspondence between the pixels in the left and right eyes.
 We didn't compute energy in that example, but pointed out that energy could play a useful role as an index to describe how well the network's state vector was moving towards the correct answer in state space.
 In particular, the energy function contains information about the stable points in state space.